craiga3/VCU-LS-Custom-Course-Creation-Tool/README.md

-# VCU Canvas Non-Academic Course Merging Tool
+# VCU Canvas Non-Academic Course Creation Tool

-This repository contains a custom tool developed by VCU Learning Systems to merge Canvas courses.
+This repository contains a custom tool developed by VCU Learning Systems.
 This tool is designed to simplify the process of creating specific purpose-built non-academic courses within Canvas.
 This covers the following:

 - Sandbox Courses
 - Training Courses